boutroslab/HTSvis/README.md

 ```
 ## Test Data
 Some sample datasets can be downloaded from http://b110-wiki.dkfz.de/confluence/display/HTSvis.
 This page also contains detailed descriptions of each test dataset.<br />
-Following test data sets are provided, please check the help page in the app for instructions on how to upload them.
-A description file of the tets data is provided as a pdf in the 'test_data' folder.<br />
+Following test data sets are provided, please check the help page in the app for instructions on how to upload them. <br />

 | File | Description |
 | --- | --- |